|

 30-week simple moving average (without a calculator or computer)

-"To get the first plot for
+as follows: "To get the first plot for

 your 30-week MA, simply add up the 30 weeks on your calculator